Safety

 Measures to Prevent Leakage Accidents

-To prevent leakage from storage tanks, we continue to make improvements from the perspective of multiple layers of protection through risk assessments of all chemical storage facilities, in accordance with the KGSS (*1) process safety implementation standards on the storage and handling of chemical substances.
+To prevent leakage from storage tanks, we conduct risk assessments of all chemical storage facilities in accordance with the KGSS (*1) process safety standards for the storage and handling of chemical substances, and continuously improve our safeguards by applying multiple layers of protection.

 *1 KGSS (Kaneka Global Safety Standards)

-A set of global safety standards shared across the Kaneka Group, both in Japan and internationally with the aim of ensuring onsite safety and security.
-We have put in place implementation standards (17 for occupational safety, 7 for process safety, and 1 for emergency response) under the respective management standards for occupational safety, process safety, and emergency response.
-A major feature of our approach is that each year we carry out gap assessments (of gaps between standards and actual conditions), and fill any gaps with the standards.
+A set of global safety standards shared across the Kaneka Group, both in Japan and internationally, established to eliminate process accidents and occupational accidents.
+We have established implementation standards under the respective management standards for each area (17 for occupational safety, 7 for process safety, and 1 for emergency response).
+A key feature of our approach is conducting annual gap analyses between our standards and current practices, and ensuring that any gaps are addressed to maintain compliance with our standards.

 Plant Safety Initiatives